 Step 6: Paint Application

 Fill about half of the paint tray with the paint and dip the roller into it.
 Start with the edges and distribute the paint evenly.
 Start painting at one end of the keel and move slowly towards the other.
-You can also use a paintbrush to cover hard to reach areas.
+You can also use a paintbrush to cover hard-to-reach areas.
 Don’t paint above the waterline as that particular area requires a different type of paint than the bottom.
 After applying the first coat, give some time until it is scorched.
-After that, gently sand down the keel with fine grit sandpaper.
+After that, gently sand down the keel with a fine-grit sandpaper.
 Now you are all set to apply the second coat.

 Step 7: Maintenance